| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 indentation on the top level.

-If c-syntactic-indentation-in-macros
+If c-syntactic-indentation-in-macros is nil then this

 function keeps the current indentation, except for empty lines (ignoring